ravelindev/ravelindev/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning the MERN stack.
 - 💞️ I’m looking to collaborate on some basic project on html,css and bascis js.
 - 📫 How to reach me ravelindev@gmail.com
+- I love to builds stuff.

 <!---
 ravelindev/ravelindev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.